portxchange/developer-documentation/sending-data/index.md

 - [Integrating with Push API as a Terminal](/sending-data/use-case-terminal.md)
 - [Integrating with Push API as a Carrier](/sending-data/use-case-carrier.md)
 - [Integrating with Push API as a Service Provider](/sending-data/use-case-service-provider.md)

-## Changelog

-Important updates for the APIs will be published on the [Changelog](/sending-data/changelog.md) page.